FAQ / Information

 3.2 How long will it take for my organisation to obtain HKAS accreditation?

-The actual time required between the submission of an application and the granting of accreditation will depend very much on the applicant's conformity with the HKAS requirements, the range of tests / inspection fields / NACE code covered in the scope of accreditation and the effectiveness and efficiency of the organisation in addressing any non-conformities identified during the assessment.
-HKAS will try every effort to fulfil our performance pledge.
-For a well prepared organisation, 6 months is a reasonable estimate.
+The actual time required between the submission of an application and the granting of accreditation will depend very much on the applicant's conformity with the HKAS requirements, the range of activities covered in the scope of accreditation applied, and the effectiveness and efficiency of the organisation in addressing any nonconformities identified during the assessment.

 3.3 My organisation wants to seek HKAS accreditation, how much will it cost?

-The current fee schedule for HKAS is available from our published document.
+The fee schedules of HKAS are available from our website.
 The two major fees that an applicant has to pay are the application fee and the assessment fee.
 The application fee has to be paid when tendering an application.
-The amount for HOKLAS, HKCAS and HKIAS are given in HOKLAS 006 (local laboratories) and HOKLAS 013 (overseas laboratories), HKCAS 006 and HKIAS 006 respectively.
+The amount for Hong Kong Laboratory Accreditation Scheme (HOKLAS), Hong Kong Certification Body Accreditation Scheme (HKCAS) and Hong Kong Inspection Body Accreditation Scheme (HKIAS) are given in HOKLAS 006 (local laboratories) and HOKLAS 013 (laboratories outside Hong Kong SAR), HKCAS 006 and HKIAS 006 respectively.
 The assessment fee has to be paid prior to the on-site assessment.
-The amount depends on the number of assessment unit required to conduct the assessment and may be calculated from the unit rate given in HOKLAS 006, HOKLAS 013, HKCAS 006 and HKIAS 006.
-The actual assessment units charged for each assessment are a measure of the assessment effort required to service a laboratory / certification body / inspection body.
-An assessment unit is usually the work carried out by an assessor in half a day.
-The number of days required for a visit will depend on the extent of the activities.
-Depending on the finding of the assessment, follow-up visits or another complete assessment may have to be conducted.
-The fees for such visits will also be calculated based on the assessment units required.
+The amount depends on the number of man-day(s) required to conduct the assessment and is calculated at the rate given in the fee schedules.
+The number of days required for a visit will depend on the extent and complexity of the activities to be assessed.
+Sometimes follow-up visits or another full assessment may have to be conducted.
+The fees for such visits will also be calculated based on the man-day(s) required.

-To maintain the accreditation, the organisation has to pay annual subscription fee, reassessment fee and fees for surveillance visits.
-The amount and calculation method are detailed in the price schedule mentioned above.
+To maintain the accreditation, the organisation has to pay an annual subscription fee.
+The organisation also needs to undergo reassessments and surveillance visits regularly, and assessment fees are charged for these visits.
+The amount and calculation method are detailed in the fee schedules mentioned above.

 There may be other fees for additional services.
 Details are given in the relevant schedules.